- January 25, 2023

 A cloud data security gateway housed on-premises, which can encrypt data (including backups) before movement to the organization’s cloud tenancy, is a proven strategy for protecting sensitive data and system backups after movement to the cloud while still enabling ongoing data management in the cloud.
 By encrypting data on-premises and keeping the encryption keys local, two-stage ransomware targeting and copying cloud repositories for later release on the internet as a means to force data owners to pay a ransom would be completely defeated.

-However, an encrypted file can also be re-encrypted, meaning an organization could still be open to a ransomware attack and forced to pay a ransom to get the hacker’s encryption keys to unlock your data.
+However, an encrypted file can also be re-encrypted, meaning your organization could still be open to ransomware infection and forced to pay a ransom to get the hacker’s encryption keys to unlock your data backups.

-To address the threat that files and backups stored on a regular cloud storage tier can be located and encrypted via ransomware, storing those files in the cloud on a WORM tier would ensure the files/backups could not be encrypted and ransomed via the ransomware and therefore protected from a two-stage ransomware attack.
+To address the threat that ransomware can locate and infect files and backups stored on a regular cloud storage tier, storing those files in the cloud on a WORM tier would ensure the files/backups could not be encrypted and ransomed via the ransomware and therefore protected from a two-stage ransomware attack.

 But file encryption before movement to a cloud makes the files unusable to all archiving, information management, and eDiscovery applications as well as advanced data analytics and automation utilizing AI or ML technology.
 Additionally, archiving encrypted files in the cloud compounds the accumulation of ungovernable dark data.
 To address this data management problem, all data should be encrypted on-premises using homomorphic encryption (HE) technology.
 Homomorphic encryption is different from standard encryption technology in that it allows computation to be performed directly on encrypted data without requiring access to a decryption key.
 HE enables ongoing management of encrypted data, dramatically reducing the issues associated with standard encryption methodologies while ensuring ongoing data indexing, search, and broad management and governance processes.
 Homomorphic encryption of backups and files before movement to a cloud repository guarantees data security in transit, at rest, AND WHILE IN USE.
 Many cloud archives only encrypt data while at rest in the third-party cloud archive – while storing the encryption keys in the same cloud system.

-By combining on-premises homomorphic encryption and key storage and cloud-based WORM storage, organizations can protect their sensitive data and backups from the encryption threats and release of PII of the newer types of ransomware.
+By combining on-premises homomorphic encryption and key storage and cloud-based WORM storage, organizations can protect their sensitive data and backups from encryption threats, infection, and release of PII.

 Archive360’s enterprise cloud-based archiving and information management platform is the world’s first and most secure cloud-based solution built to secure and manage your most sensitive data and backups, utilizing your security (on-premises and in the cloud), under your direct control, and managed in your cloud tenancy.